COBETCKNN17/Fullstack/Conference Central/READ_ME.md

 Endpoints and Classes were added to support multiple sessions per conference.
 Sessions are memcached for performance because they can be queried often.

 ### 2: Add sessions ot User Wishlist

 Wishlist Session form is created to build upon in add and remove methods.

 Endpoints added:
 * addSessionToWishlist: adds the session to the user's list of sessions they will attend
-* getSessionsInWishlist: query for all the sessions in a conference that the user will attend
+* getSessionInWishlist: query for all the sessions in a conference that the user will attend

 ### 3: Work on indexes and queries

 Create 2 additional queries (see end of conference.py script)
+* getIncompleteSessions: Return all sessions with default information for speaker, duration, or type
 * getThirtyMinSessions: find sessions that last between 0 and 30 minutes
-* getGenericTypeSessions: return sessions of Generic Type

 API Explorer enables the review of these queries